-The JEFIC (Joint European Financiers for International Cooperation) is a network of European national bilateral development banks and financial institutions that work with public sector partners in developing countries and emerging economies.
-They share a common vision for a truly joined-up European development finance system for increased, effective investments towards the Sustainable Development Goals (SDGs).
+The JEFIC (Joint European Financiers for International Cooperation) members share a common vision for a truly joined-up European development finance system for increased, effective investments that contribute to the fulfillment of the Sustainable Development Goals (SDGs).

 The JEFIC partnership is based on 3 principles: